Formula to Calculate Ending Inventory

 #2 – LIFO (Last in First Out Method)

-Under Last In First Out Inventory Method, the last item purchased is the cost of the first item sold which result in closing Inventory reported by the Business on its Balance Sheet depicts the cost of earliest items purchased.
+Under Last In First Out Inventory Method, the last item purchased is the cost of the first item sold which results in the closing Inventory reported by the Business on its Balance Sheet depicts the cost of the earliest items purchased.
 Ending Inventory is valued on the Balance Sheet using the earlier costs and in an inflationary environment LIFO ending Inventory is less than the current cost.
-Thus in an Inflationary environment i.e. when prices are rising Ending Inventory will be lower.
+Thus in an Inflationary environment i.e. when prices are rising it will be lower.

 #3 – Weighted Average Cost Method